 While the declaration of the first summit (2000) remained silent on digital issues, the second summit (2007) adopted the Joint Africa-EU Strategy and led to the establishment of the Africa-EU Partnership, both of which address digital issues.
-The strategy focuses on bridging the digital divide through harmonisation of policy and regulatory frameworks, investment in broadband infrastructure, and support for non-commercial e-services.
-The strategic plan originating from the third summit (2010) further fleshes out the joint strategy and, in particular, concretises aims in the area of ICT.
+The strategy focuses on bridging the digital divide through harmonisation of policy and regulatory frameworks, investment in broadband infrastructure, and support for non-commercial e-services.439 The strategic plan originating from the third summit (2010) further fleshes out the joint strategy and, in particular, concretises aims in the area of ICT.
 Here, ICT is put in the context of socio-economic growth and sustainable development.
-Digital infrastructure is the main focus and the digital economy and digital literacy and skills development are mentioned as part of the priority action to support the development of an inclusive information society in Africa.
-As
+Digital infrastructure is the main focus and the digital economy and digital literacy and skills development are mentioned as part of the priority action to support the development of an inclusive information society in Africa.440

-European Commission.
+436 European Commission.
 (2021).
-Questions and Answers on the new EU/Africa-Caribbean-Pacific Partnership Agreement. https://ec.europa.eu/commission/presscorner/detail/en/qanda_21_1553
+Questions and Answers on the new EU/Africa-Caribbean-Pacific Partnership Agreement.

-40 European Commission.
+437 European Commission.
 (2020).
-Q&A: Political deal EU new Partnership with OACPS. https://ec.europa.eu/commission/presscorner/detail/en/qanda_20_2303
+Q&A: Political deal EU new Partnership with OACPS.

-Vestager, M. (2020, February 28).
+438 Vestager, M. (2020, February 28).
 Africa and Europe - partners for a human-centric digital transformation.
-Strathmore College, Nairobi. https://ec.europa.eu/commission/commissioners/2019-2024/vestager/announcements/africa-and-europe-partners-human-centric-digital-transformation_en
+Strathmore College, Nairobi.

-EU-Africa Summit.
+439 Council of the European Union.
 (2007).
-The Africa-EU Strategic Partnership: A Joint Africa-Eu Strategy. https://africa-eu-partnership.org/sites/default/files/documents/eas2007_joint_strategy_en.pdf
+The Africa-EU Strategic Partnership: A Joint Africa-EU Strategy.

-43 Africa-EU Summit.
+440 EU-Africa Summit.
 (2010).
-Joint Africa EU Strategy Action Plan 2011-2013. https://africa-eu-partnership.org/sites/default/files/documents/03-jeas_action_plan_en.pdf
+Joint Africa EU Strategy Action Plan 2011-2013.

 The declaration of the fourth summit mentions digital infrastructure and ICT in the context of development, growth, and human rights.
-44 The main angle of approach, as detailed in the summit's roadmap, is through digital infrastructure, and also includes aims towards (a) 'harmonisation and alignment of the appropriate aspects of e-communications policies and regulatory frameworks between Africa and the EU, including cybersecurity'; (b) connection of research and education networks through e-infrastructures; and (c) enhancement of ICT capacities.
-45
+441 The main angle of approach, as detailed in the summit's roadmap, is through digital infrastructure, and also includes aims towards (a) 'harmonisation and alignment of the appropriate aspects of e-communications policies and regulatory frameworks between Africa and the EU, including cybersecurity'; (b) connection of research and education networks through e-infrastructures; and (c) enhancement of ICT capacities.
+442

 The joint declaration of the fifth summit in 2017 shows a shift of focus towards discussing digital through the lens of technological development and the digital economy.
-The realisation of opportunities in this area is envisioned through 'exchanging on measurable ICT policy, legal and regulatory frameworks including cyber-security and biometrics', investment in infrastructure, and mainstreaming digitalisation.46
+The realisation of opportunities in this area is envisioned through 'exchanging on measurable ICT policy, legal and regulatory frameworks including cyber-security and biometrics', investment in infrastructure, and mainstreaming digitalisation.443

 In preparation for the sixth AU-EU summit, an AU-EU ministerial meeting took place in October 2021.
 After 2017, this was the second meeting at ministerial level.
 In relation to digital, the meeting agreed on facilitating investment and advancing 'safe, sustainable, and inclusive digital transformation'.
 This meeting was followed by the joint AU-EU-ITU event Towards Digital Africa, which emphasised digital as a key pillar of the relationship between the AU and the EU.
-48
+445

 The sixth AU-EU summit in February 2022 saw the launch of an Africa-Europe Investment Package of €150 billion dedicated to helping 'build more diversified, inclusive, sustainable and resilient economies'.
-Support for digital transformation efforts is envisioned as a key pillar of the package, with a focus on investments in infrastructure for 'trusted connectivity', affordable access to the digital and data economy, and boosting digital entrepreneurship and skills.49
+Support for digital transformation efforts is envisioned as a key pillar of the package, with a focus on investments in infrastructure for 'trusted connectivity', affordable access to the digital and data economy, and boosting digital entrepreneurship and skills.446